 When a product is imported into the EU/EEA from a non-EU country, the importer must make sure that the product complies with all legal product safety requirements.
 Moreover, the importer is also responsible for verifying that the technical file is correctly assembled and available.

 Distributors don’t need to draw up the DoC but must verify that the manufacturer or importer has taken all legally required measures.
 However, if a distributor decides to rebrand or modify a product, they should take over the manufacturer’s responsibilities.
 Thus, draw up and sign a Declaration of Conformity.

 The manufacturer’s authorised representative can also sign the DoC.
 The authorised representative must be based in the EU/EEA and be explicitly designated by the manufacturer in the non-EU country.

 The declaration can never be issued by a Notified Body or a test house because they don’t have overall responsibility for the product’s compliance.
 They can only issue test certificates stating their opinion about limited conformity aspects.

 A product needs to have a Declaration of Conformity if it falls within the scope of at least one of the following product groups:

 The following four steps should help anyone with experience in CE marking to draw up their Declaration of Conformity:

 However, if the person has never dealt with the CE marking process, there is a high risk of getting it wrong.
 So, importers and manufacturers with zero experience in CE marking are advised to use the help of professionals.
-Visit the product compliance hub to get help with the Declaration of Conformity.
+Get in touch with our team to get a valid Declaration of Conformity.